ClinSeq/autoseq-snakemake/docs/autoseq_pipeline.md

 Once formatted and linked, you can proceed with preparing configuration files as described in the [launching samples in server](server_launch.md/#preparing-config-file) page.

-## 4. Autoseq Tumor Only Pipeline:
+## 4. Autoseq Tumor-Only Pipeline:

 The Tumor-Only Pipeline is utilized when there is no matched normal sample available for the tumor sample.
 In such cases, provide a Panel of Normal (PON) BAM file with the `--normal /path/to/panel_of_normal.bam`. option.
 At Karolinska Institute, a specialized PON has been developed for each project, available for download upon request.